FastEndpoints/FastEndpoints/README.md

 }
 ```

-that's mostly it. all of your `Endpoint` definitions are automatically discovered on app startup and routes automatically mapped.
+all of your `Endpoint` definitions are automatically discovered on app startup. no manual mapping is required like with `minimal apis`.

 # Documentation
 proper documentation will be available within a few weeks once **v1.0** is released. in the meantime have a browse through the `Web`, `Test` and `Benchmark` projects to see more examples.